mac-comp127-f25/course-project-gabe-caleb-wesley/README.md

     These classes include race modifiers.
 Obstacles make the horse slow down, while power-ups can temporarily increase speed or provide advantages.

 - Interactable.java
-    Shared interface that Obstaclew and Powerup use, ensuring consitent behavior for objects the horse can interact with during the race.
+    Shared abstract class that Obstacle and Powerup use, ensuring consistent behavior for objects the horse can interact with during the race.

 - RaceManager.java
     Controls the flow of the race -- initilizing horses, updating movement, applying interactions, and determining the winner.